DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 - Caffeic acid is also naturally antimicrobial.

 - The caffeine in coffee boosts blood circulation to make your skin glow.
 This may also reduce puffiness.
-This is why people make DIY coffee scrub for cellulite.
+This is why people make this product for cellulite.

 - Chlorogenic acids in coffee naturally reduce inflammation.